 - Tax-deductible super contributions: Timing start of pension is essential

 6. Must meet the annual minimum pension payment requirements

 You must make annual minimum annual pension payment/s, which is based on a calculation using your pension account balance as at 1 July, and a percentage factor based on your age as at 1 July 2015.
 If you fail to make at least minimum pension payments, then your tax exemption for earnings on pension assets could be at risk, and the underpayment could be treated as lump sums rather than pension payments (see Tip 9 for an explanation of what happens if you underpay annual pension payments).
-For more information on minimum pension payments, see SuperGuide articles SMSF pension: How do I calculate my minimum pension payment? and Minimum pension payments for 2018/2019 year (and for 2017/2018 year).
+For more information on minimum pension payments, see SuperGuide articles Guide to minimum pension payments rules (including calculator) and Guide to minimum pension payments rules (including calculator).

 7. Watch liquidity when holding property and paying SMSF pension

 According to the ATO, the ability to meet minimum pension payments can be difficult for a SMSF where the sole asset, or main asset, is property.
 The ATO has observed that SMSFs that invest heavily in property struggle the most with finding the cash to meet minimum pension requirements.
 A more recent concern for the ATO is that liquidity issues are worsened for SMSFs in pension phase when the asset has been purchased using a limited recourse borrowing arrangement, because earnings within the fund are diverted to pay loan commitments leaving insufficient funds to pay minimum pension amounts.
-For more information on SMSF borrowing see SuperGuide article SMSF borrowing: Investing in property (what’s OK and NOT OK).
+For more information on SMSF borrowing see SuperGuide article What are the SMSF borrowing rules?.

 8. Pension payments must be paid in cash, in most cases